 If the oven temperature is set outside of the temperature range, the oven will default to the nearest available temperature.
-Try to set the desired oven temperature again..
+Try to set the desired oven temperature again.

 Food poisoning hazard.
 Do not let food sit for more than one hour before or after cooking.
 Doing so can result in food poisoning or sickness.
-Foods that can easily spoil such as milk, eggs, fish, meat or poultry, should be chilled in the refrigerator first.
-Even when chilled, they should not stand in the oven for more than 1 hour before cooking begins, and should be removed promptly when finished cooking.